Quick answer

 That's $39-$52 at the low end, not counting the misery of sitting in a hard plastic seat next to a CNN blaring at full volume and a stranger eating something that smells aggressively of garlic.

-In the lounge, I typically have: two cups of good coffee, a hot meal, a glass of wine or a beer, maybe a snack later, unlimited water and soft drinks, fast Wi-Fi, and a comfortable chair with a power outlet.
-If I valued those items at gate prices, I'm looking at $45-$65 worth of consumption.
+In the lounge, a typical visit covers: two cups of good coffee, a hot meal, a glass of wine or a beer, maybe a snack later, unlimited water and soft drinks, fast Wi-Fi, and a comfortable chair with a power outlet.
+Valued at gate prices, that is $45-$65 worth of consumption.

 The Real Value: What You Can't Price